-Category (as defined by the Institute of Teachers Act 2004) No of Teachers Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 13 Teachers who have a Bachelor Degree from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal Teacher education qualifications, or 0 Teachers who do not have qualifications as described in either of the categories Above but have relevant successful teaching experience or appropriate knowledge relevant to the teaching context.
+Category No of (as defined by the Institute of Teachers Act 2004) Teachers Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills 13 Recognition (AEI-NOOSR) guidelines, or Teachers who have a Bachelor Degree from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal 0 Teacher education qualifications, or Teacher education qualifications, or

+Teachers who do not have qualifications as described in either of the categories Above but have relevant successful teaching experience or appropriate knowledge relevant to the teaching context.
 Such 'Teachers' must have been employed to 'teach' in NSW before 1 October 2004 (either on a permanent, casual or temporary basis), and have approval from the NSW Institute of Teachers to extend the period during which an approved teaching qualification may be obtained.
-0

 Only teachers who teach NESA approved and ELICOS courses are included in this Table.
 All courses at Macquarie Grammar School are NESA developed courses.
-The ratio of teachers to students is approximately 1:10.
+The ratio of teachers to students is approximately 1:11.

 Staff are encouraged and supported to explore their professional knowledge through subject specific associations and by participating in local, interstate, and international conferences.
 These experiences allow teachers to reflect upon their learning and teaching programmes with increased innovation.
 Teachers attend weekly Staff Meetings and Professional Development Day Meetings with the Headmaster.
-Teachers and the Headmaster also provide written input on the Australian Curriculum in reference to specific courses when required.
+Teachers and the Headmaster also provide written input on the Australian Curriculum in reference to specific courses when required and updates to policies are presented in relation to Child Protection, Anti-Bullying, Staff and Student Code of Conduct, etc.